MCP Server

 Available Tools

-Once configured, your AI assistant has access to the lightfast_search tool.
+Once configured, your AI assistant has access to the Lightfast MCP tools selected by the public API contract policy.

 Usage Examples